fwangboulder/Project_Build_a_Portfolio/README.md

 step 3: change the size of your browser and see the changes of the pattern.

-step 4: click the figures and links to see other projects (have not completed yet).
+step 4: click the figures and links to see other projects.